ALL OF OUR SIGNS & PLAQUES ARE MADE IN THE USA BY AMERICAN CRAFTSMEN

 For large outdoor entrance signs, often referred to as monument signs, we offer three different types: (1) double post and panel, described at the beginning of this paragraph; (2) constructed stucco, stone or brick bases with the sign mounted on the base (Southern California only); or (3) EPS foam base and pillar monuments.
 These types and their prices are all described in the Photo Gallery for Product Line 6.

 (7) Inside signs and plaques.
 Naturally finished wood (mahogany, maple and cherry are good choices) looks richer and more elegant than painted wood or HDU, but the wood must be stained either dark with white or gold lettering, or lightened up so that black letters can be easily read.
-Painted indoor HDU signs with carved bas-relief or multi-level sandblasted art and text can be very beautiful and detailed (e.g., seals, coats of arms, logos, etc).
+Painted indoor HDU signs with carved bas-relief or multi-level sandblasted art and text can be very beautiful and detailed (e.g., seals, coats-of-arms, logos, etc).
 24K gold leaf (additional cost) adds beauty to both indoor and outdoor HDU and wood signs.
-Our metal-coated HDU signs (bronze, brass, copper, nickel-silver,aluminum, stainless steel, and iron) wall plaques (see Product Line 7) look very identical to cast metals at a third of the cost, and last forever.
+Our metal-plated HDU signs (bronze, brass, copper, nickel-silver, and aluminum,) wall plaques (see Product Line 7) look very identical to cast metals at a third of the cost, and last forever.
 Generally every sign or plaque we make can be installed either indoors or outdoors and will look great after many years.
 Inside signs and plaques are shown primarily in Galleries 9, 22, 28B, and 30-35; the other Galleries mostly show outside signs.

-(9) Attachment Techniques.
-For wall-mounted signs or plaques, we recommend a keyhole or epoxy on the sign back (for small, lightweight interior signs or plaques), z-clips or a French cleat ( for larger, heavier signs). or L-brackets or threaded studs (for the largest, heaviest signs).
+(9) Attachment Techniques and Hardware.
+For wall-mounted signs or plaques, we recommend a keyhole or double-stick tape on the sign back (for small, lightweight interior signs or plaques), z-clips or a French cleat ( for larger, heavier signs). or L-brackets or threaded studs (for the largest, heaviest signs).
 For post mounted free-standing signs, we recommend steel side bars.
-For the larger (greater than 6 feet) , heavier HDU signs, we recommend a perimeter steel frame with steel vertical bars on the back of the sign or a sheet aluminum backplate.
+For the larger (greater than 6 feet) heavier HDU signs, we recommend a perimeter steel frame with steel vertical bars on the back of the sign or a sheet aluminum backplate.
 Large wood signs usually do not require this steel reinforcement.
 For hanging signs, we recommend eye-hooks, sometimes welded to a perimeter frame (for larger, heavier signs).
 For large wall-mounted or monument-mounted signs, we recommend threaded studs on the back of the sign.

 You do not have to know all (or any) of the information below to order a sign !!; our friendly and knowledgeable customer relations staff, Christie and Regina, will be happy to help you select and create your perfect sign design.
 You can call them at 951-698-8484 or email them at email@example.com.
 They are very knowledgeable about all types of signs we make, and if you do not already have a design, will be pleased to recommend one or several options based on your specific requirements.